 Over the decades, multiple visual representations —film, theatre, comic, television, videogames…— have created in the collective gaze the idea that Victor Frankenstein was a megalomaniac and irresponsible scientist, incapable of reining in his boundless delirium.
 However, in Mary Shelley’s novel, Victor was a young scientist who wondered whether human death could be avoided.
 Is that a crime or insanity?
 Or is it the life breath that drives, and should drive, scientists anywhere in the world at any period of time?

-This will be the subject of the roundtable discussion moderated by Fernando Marías, author, novelist, scriptwriter and editor, among others, of the book Frankenstein Resuturado.
-The CNIO Director, Maria A. Blasco, molecular biologist and biochemist; the novelist, essayist and article writer Lorenzo Luengo; and the novelist, actress and theatre producer Cristina Higueras, will share with him their experiences on April 26th at 7.30 p.m at CaixaForum Madrid.
+This was the subject of the roundtable discussion moderated by Fernando Marías, author, novelist, scriptwriter and editor, among others, of the book Frankenstein Resuturado.
+The CNIO Director, Maria A. Blasco, molecular biologist and biochemist; the novelist, essayist and article writer Lorenzo Luengo; and the novelist, actress and theatre producer Cristina Higueras, shared with him their experiences at Madrid CaixaForum.